cgbuen/chatbot/README.md

 1. Register as a [Spotify Developer](https://developer.spotify.com/dashboard/login).
 2. Create a project by clicking the "Create a Client ID" and filling out all the appropriate fields.
-3. Go to "Edit Settings" and add `http://localhost:3000/spotify-callback` to the whitelist of Redirect URIs.
+3. Go to "Edit Settings" and add `http://localhost:3000/callback-spotify` to the whitelist of Redirect URIs.
 4. Make note of the app's associated Client ID and Client Secret.
 These get used when configuring this bot later (see the Configure section).
-5. Repeat steps 1-4 for Twitch.
+5. Repeat steps 1-4, but for Twitch.

 ## Install